ruankie/poly2pascal/README.md

 ```

 ## Usage
 See the example notebook for more details.
-Here are the essentials:
+Here are the essentials of how to use this package:
 ```python
 # import annotator
 from poly2pascal.annotations import XMLAnnotator